ZsofiaS/CV/README.md

 * Configuring 3rd party APIs
 * Strong focus on pair programming and teamwork

+Coding mentor on [Exercism.io](https://exercism.io/) (open source)
+* mentoring students learning to code, currently on the Javascript track

 #### Quick self-learner & self-motivated

 - Able to learn new technologies rapidly and efficiently.